xvazquezc/stuff/README.md

 OPTIONAL
 -d, --db         Only extract the annotations of specific databases.
 All annotations
                  will be extracted by default.
-For multiple, use a comma-separated list.
+For multiple databases, use a comma-separated list.
 -g, --go_terms   Extract GO terms.
 -p, --pathways   Extract pathway annotations.